SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics: Introduction

 \section{Introduction}

-Automated program repair (APR) aims to reduce manual and costly work related to the bug localization and bug fixing tasks of software maintenance~\cite{Monperrus2015,TSE-repair-survey,nollertrust-icse22}.
-While early works in the field mainly used search based techniques \cite{LeGoues2012GenProg} or symbolic analysis \cite{Angelixicse16}, recently, a different line of research has proven successful: neural machine translation for program repair, or simply ``neural program repair'' \cite{genesis,codit-tse20,SEQUENCER,RewardRepair-icse22,Tufano-ICSE19,modit-ase21,CoCoNuT,Recoder,deepfix}.
+Automated program repair (APR) aims to reduce the manual and costly work related to the bug localization and bug fixing tasks of software maintenance~\cite{Monperrus2015,TSE-repair-survey,nollertrust-icse22}.
+While early works in the field mainly used search-based \cite{LeGoues2012GenProg,tbar} or semantics-based \cite{Angelixicse16,concolic-repair-PLDI21} techniques, recently, a different line APR research has proven successful: neural machine translation for program repair, or simply ``neural program repair'' \cite{codit-tse20,SEQUENCER,RewardRepair-icse22,Tufano-ICSE19,modit-ase21,CoCoNuT,Recoder}.

-This line of work is based on an encoder-decoder architecture to basically translate the buggy code to the correct code.
-When those past works are compared one against the others on the same benchmark \cite{RewardRepair-icse22}, the effectiveness differences are explained: 1) By the input or output representations, for example by designing decoders which output code edits based on abstract syntax tree (AST) \cite{Recoder,deepfix}; 2) By better pre-processing or post-processing the data, for example by filtering the patches with invalid identifiers \cite{CURE-icse21}.
+Neural program repair is based on a common encoder-decoder architecture to transform the buggy code to the correct code, yet the proposed approaches differ as follows: 1) In the input or output representations, for example, the decoders may output code edits \cite{Recoder}; 2) In the pre-processing or post-processing phases of the data, for example filtering the patches with invalid identifiers \cite{CURE-icse21}.
+When those past works are compared one against the others on the same benchmark \cite{RewardRepair-icse22}, those variations explain the performance differences.

-Despite those differences, the previous work is entirely founded on the same machine learning paradigm: supervised learning \cite{Hinton:2007}.
-The supervised training samples come from collecting real-world commits made by human developers.
+Despite those differences, the previous work on neural program repair is dominantly founded on the same machine learning paradigm: supervised learning \cite{Hinton:2007}.
+In that context, the supervised training samples come from mining real-world commits made by human developers.
 For example, Recoder's \cite{Recoder} training samples were downloaded from GitHub, totaling \numprint{1083185} commits done between March 2011 and March 2018.
 In this paper, we claim and provide evidence that this supervised paradigm for neural program repair has two fundamental limitations as follows.